Yanqi-Xu/parole/parole/parole_data_diary_public.md

 `parole vs. not paroled` and `missing member(s) vs fully present`, but it assumes that these results are independent – so we only filter for everyone’s first hearing.

+the p value is lower than 5%, so the two variables are not independent it seems.

 ``` r
 pr_for_chisq <- pr_ind_pattern %>% group_by(id_number) %>% filter(hearing_date == min(hearing_date))